 Where collective-bargaining information is sought, the Board applies the attorney-client privilege broadly in evaluating management communications with counsel.
 See Patrick Cudahy, above, 288 NLRB at 969-971, and § 8-425, above.
 See also Taylor Lumber & Treating, Inc., 326 NLRB 1298 n.
 2 (1998) (privilege applied to confidential communications between respondent's chief negotiator and members of respondent's management control group because he was also engaged by respondent to provide legal services in connection with other employment relations matters).

 However, the Board has emphasized that the analysis may be different in other situations.
-288 NLRB at 971 n.
+Patrick Cudahy, 288 NLRB at 971 n.
 12. For example, a narrower or stricter analysis typically applied by the courts may be warranted in 8(a)(3) cases where the communication relates primarily to an employer's antiunion campaign strategy rather than legal advice.
-See generally Matter of Feldberg, 862 F.2d 622, 626 -628 (7th Cir.
+See Humphreys, Hutcheson & Moseley v.
+Donovan, 568 F.Supp.161, 175 (M.D.
+Tenn.
+1983) (privilege was not applicable to communications between attorney and company where attorney acted as a labor consultant to persuade the company's employees to reject the union, rather than as a lawyer), affd.
+755 F.2d 1211 (6th Cir.
+1985).
+See also Matter of Feldberg, 862 F.2d 622, 626-628 (7th Cir.
 1988) ("A business that gets marketing advice from a lawyer does not acquire a privilege in the bargain."); and In re Lindsay, 158 F.3d 1263, 1270 (D.C.
 Cir.
 1998), cert. denied 525 U.S. 996 (1998) (a lawyer's "advice on political, strategic, or policy issues, valuable as it may have been, would not be shielded from disclosure by the attorney-client privilege.")

 As discussed above, ordinary corporate records such as payroll or personnel records, cannot be swept within the privilege simply by being transmitted from the client to the attorney.
 Nevertheless, when legal advice relates to collective bargaining, the Board will not readily and broadly compel disclosure of confidential communications between attorney and client simply because the communications are intermixed with business and economic considerations.
 The notes of exchanges in a bargaining session with other parties are not protected, however, unless they are intermingled with privileged communications.
-See \CNN America, Inc., above, 352 NLRB at 449; and Patrick Cudahy, above, 288 NLRB at 971 n.
+See CNN America, Inc., above, 352 NLRB at 449; and Patrick Cudahy, above, 288 NLRB at 971 n.
 13.